| | Energy blog Demography now Kimmo Klemola

 affect birth and death rates and local net immigration rates.
 The parameters

 used in this study are obtained from the US Consensus Bureau data.
+In 2006, the per capita arable land and

 permanent crops was 0.416 hectares in the world.
 The same figure for USA was